dkfzphd/KnowledgeBase/README.md

 # KnowledgeBase

 Some information about learning resources
-Please check the link in the Rmd file
+Please check the link in the html file directly
+Or you may download the Rmd (if you have Rstudio in your local computer)